Web Application Development Cost: Factors and Average Prices

 In this article, we’re taking a look at web app cost estimating complexities, its main stages and approaches and getting as close as possible to figuring out the price.
 Plus a few hints of how to cut the cost when the app turns out to be too expensive.

 What Factors Affect Web App Pricing?

-So why web development companies – even large and well-experienced ones – can’t tell the sum just by hearing out the idea?
+So why a web app development company – even a large and well-experienced one – can’t tell the sum just by hearing out the idea?
 Time to check what actually influences web app development cost, and why a plain idea is rarely enough.